marciodesouzateixeira/Oracle/docs/advanced_queries.md

 To identify duplicate records, a combination of two instructions Group By and Having Count is necessary, below is the example:

 ![duplicated_records](https://github.com/marciodesouzateixeira/Oracle/assets/44147082/39b50c2d-8140-40b7-8140-a5cbdd7e88e7)

+## 3. Using rank: ##

+The RANK() function is used to sort the table rows in descending order of sales.
+The ORDER BY clause is used to specify the sort order.
+The OVER() function is used to apply the RANK() function to all rows in the table.